ESRGv3/xen-shedlight/docs/misc/arm/cache-coloring.rst

 LLC way size (as previously discussed) and Dom0 colors can be set using the appropriate command line parameters.
 See the relevant documentation in "docs/misc/xen-command-line.pandoc".

+Note that if no color configuration is provided for domains, they fallback to the default one, which corresponds simply to all available colors.